HEnquist/camilladsp/README.md

   High / Low uniformly affects the high / low frequencies respectively while leaving the low / high part unaffected.
 In between there is a slope of variable steepness.

   Parameters:
+  * `freq` is the center frequency of the sloping section.
   * `gain` gives the gain of the filter
   * `slope` is the steepness in dB/octave.
 Values up to around +-12 are usable.
   * `q` is the Q-value and can be used instead of `slope` to define the steepness of the filter.
 Only one of `q` and `slope` can be given.

+* HighshelfFO & LowshelfFO

+  First order (6dB/oct) versions of the shelving functions.

+  Parameters:
   * `freq` is the center frequency of the sloping section.
+  * `gain` gives the gain of the filter

 * Peaking

   A parametric peaking filter with selectable gain `gain` at a given frequency `freq` with a bandwidth given either by the Q-value `q` or bandwidth in octaves `bandwidth`.
-Use positive gain values to boost, and negative values to attenuate.
+Note that bandwidth and Q-value are inversely related, a small bandwidth corresponds to a large Q-value etc.Use positive gain values to boost, and negative values to attenuate.

 * Notch